-SQL server
+SQL Server

-The management server, event server and log server uses a SQL server to store, for example, the configuration, alarms, events and log messages.

-The system installer includes Microsoft SQL Server Express that can be used freely for systems up to 300 cameras.
+The management server, event server and log server uses a SQL Server to store, for example, the configuration, alarms, events and log messages.
+The system installer includes Microsoft SQL Server Express which is free edition of SQL Server.